visitscotland/digital-documents/security/secret-management.md

   email.
 Prompt reporting helps mitigate risks and prevent potential security incidents.

 ## Policy Compliance
 Compliance with this policy is mandatory.
-Failure to comply with this policy will result in stricter processes